Staycations are a great way to entertain yourself and your family without spending much — or any — money.

 3. Stage Your Own Olympic Games

 Plan a day or even an entire weekend of friendly competition.
-You might already have everything you need in your game cabinet, or you can expand the playing field to your local bowling alley, miniature golf course and laser tag arena.
+You might already have everything you need in your game cabinet, or you can expand the playing field to your local bowling alley, miniature golf course and laser tag arena (if currently open).

 Buy some cheap medals to award at the end of individual competitions, then give out bigger prizes in the end for the best overall performance — and don’t forget best sportsmanship!

 Love cooking competition shows like Iron Chef and Chopped?
 Bring the challenge home but make it collaborative!
 Head to the farmers market, vegetable stand or anywhere else you can get fresh, local ingredients.
 Then, work together to plan a meal or a whole day’s worth of them using what you’ve collected and anything else that’s already in your fridge or pantry.

 If you’re feeling bold, create your dishes from scratch.
 Or, you can assign meals to people and see who can find the best recipes on the internet that only use what you have on hand.